About

 - Visiting lecturer at Ecole Polytechnique Feminine.
 Lecturing biomedical engineering students on sports technology.

-- Technology in football (male and female)
+- technology in women’s football

-- Coaching education on women’s football
+- supporting coaching education in women’s football

 Supervision